rkuma183/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-hardware.md

    ### Not headless

 0. HDMI cable connected to a monitor (input selected to the correct HDMI).

+0. A special cable - <a target="_blank" href="https://www.adafruit.com/product/2881">
+   $4.95 from Adafruit</a> connects the 3.5 mm male plug to RCA composite plugs on older TVs.

 0. A USB keyboard.

    ### Optional hardware